17th August 2002

 [dial tone as the Voice hangs up]

-The phone company does as requested.
+The phone company did as requested.
 According to them, there is nothing wrong with the Baines’ connection.
 According to them, each phone call is being made from an entirely different location to the one before.
 Some of these locations are over a hundred miles apart.

 They all have the same request: ‘Please stop contacting us, Mr Baines, or we’ll go to the police’.

-Apparently these businesses have themselves been receiving numerous nuisance calls, and when Denton Baines asks them who they have spoken to, they all give him the same answer.
+Apparently these businesses have themselves been receiving numerous nuisance calls, and when Denton asks them who they have spoken to, they all give him the same answer.